 The Danish tattoo platform Tattoodo has recently received a sizable investment of $8,5 million (DKK 60 million).
 The funding comes from Daniel Agger, Christian Stadil and Jimmy Maymann who have all previously invested in the company.

-Tattoodo was founded in 2013 by the serial entrepreneurs Mik Thobo-Carlsen and Johan Plenge.
 The platform covers all aspects of tattoo culture and it even lets users request tattoos.
 Tattoo artists can compete with designs and the winner gets 70 percent of the price for the competition.
+On the other hand, for those who want to remove their tattoos due to excessiveness, for instance, they can rely on sites like Ink Anxiety.

 Establishing the brand